Social impact of psoriasis. Quality of life for psoriasis sufferers.

 The new program launched today at the 62nd Annual Meeting of the American Academy of Dermatology (AAD).

 'Comprehensive care of psoriasis goes beyond treating the symptoms.
-This survey validates the need for an understanding about how psoriasis can impact a patient's social life and emotional and physical well-being,' said Alan Menter, MD, Chief of the Division of Dermatology at Baylor University Medical Centre and a member of the Beyond psoriasis Advisory Board.
+This survey validates the need for an understanding about how psoriasis can impact a patient's social life and emotional and physical wellbeing,' said Alan Menter, MD, Chief of the Division of Dermatology at Baylor University Medical Centre and a member of the Beyond psoriasis Advisory Board.

 'I am committed to this program and its objectives to provide education, sensitivity and support to these individuals similar to what is available for other chronic diseases like heart disease or arthritis.
 Otherwise, the patient's psoriasis is not fully managed.'